pyranges/pyranges/docs/ranges_intro.rst

    # | chr1         |       6 |    11 |    0.13 | -        |
    # | chr2         |       0 |    14 |   42.42 | +        |
    # +--------------+---------+-------+---------+----------+
-   # GRanges object with 3 sequences from 2 chromosomes.
+   # PyRanges object with 3 sequences from 2 chromosomes.

    gr1["chr1", 0:5]